Haunted Hotels in Europe

 Nestled along the famed Loch Ness of Scotland's Highlands, this Victorian home provides a cozy stay in one of the most picturesque destinations of the U.K.

-Eight individually styled rooms are available to book singularly or as the entire property for guest events.
+Eight individually styled rooms are available to book singularly, or you can rent the entirety of Foyers Lodge for guest events.

 Foyers Lodge's Spooks

 It's not the mythical Loch Ness Monster that lends mystery to Foyers Lodge.
-Instead, it's the doings of the property's former owner, Led Zepplin's Jimmy Plant and occultist Aleister Crowley.
+Instead, it's the doings of the property's former owner, Led Zeppelin's Jimmy Plant and occultist Aleister Crowley.

 Crowley is said to have attempted to raise the dead around the property, with so much success that there are rumors of more than 100 spirits surrounding Foyers.